Nuclear Waste Watch

 CANADA MUST BAN REPROCESSING

-The nuclear industry refers to extracting plutonium or other specific isotopes from nuclear fuel waste as “reprocessing” or “recycling.”
+The nuclear industry refers to extracting plutonium from nuclear fuel waste as “reprocessing” or “recycling.”
 It is highly contaminating, practiced in only a few countries, and is linked to nuclear proliferation and nuclear weapons.

 There has never been commercial reprocessing in Canada.
 The limited reprocessing done at the federal government's Chalk River Nuclear Laboratory has left a legacy of nuclear contamination.